Brian McRae: Post-career

 While at the University of Kansas, Brian McRae studied broadcast journalism.
 During his days with the Cubs, he spent time as an in-studio analyst for WGN-TV and SportsChannel.
 After his playing days ended, McRae worked for MLB.com radio for five years as well as working on ESPN's Baseball Tonight.
 He also became a part owner of WHB 810 AM in Kansas City.

 McRae has devoted time to Big Brothers Big Sisters of America and the Cystic Fibrosis Foundation.
 McRae also helped organize the 50 In 50 Charity with two friends.
 They'll play on 50 golf courses in 50 states in 50 days to raise over $1 million for cancer research.

 McRae also finds time to coach NAIA Park University, located in Kansas City.
+He also coaches young kids at baseball camps in Kansas City.

 On August 19, 2016, McRae signed a two-year contract as Head Coach of the WCL League Victoria HarbourCats.